themeda-devs/themeda/docs/hypothesis_test.md

 The hypothesis testing results revealed the following:

-1. <ins>Overall Findings:</ins> Across the selected chip positions, there were significant variations observed in the tfid distributions from year to year.
+1. <ins>Overall Findings:</ins> Across the selected chip positions, there wasn't significant variations observed in the tfid distributions from year to year.

-2. <ins>Significance Level (alpha) = 0.05:</ins> When using the default significance level of 0.05, 99.9% hypothesis tests resulted in a failure to accept the null hypothesis, indicating significant differences in the tfid distributions between consecutive years.
+2. <ins>Significance Level (alpha) = 0.05:</ins> When using a significance level of 0.05, approximately 26.41% of the hypothesis tests resulted in a failure to accept the null hypothesis, indicating significant differences in the tfid distributions between consecutive years.
+Contrary to the significant differences, approximately 73.59% of the tested chip positions did not exhibit significant differences in tfid distributions between consecutive years.
+This suggests that the tfid distributions remained relatively consistent over time for a majority of the chips.

-3. <ins>Significance Level (alpha) = 0.3:</ins> Even when adjusting the significance level to a higher value of 0.3, the hypothesis tests continued to result in a 99.9 failure rate.
-This further confirms the presence of substantial variations in the tfid distributions over time.
+3. <ins>Significance Level (alpha) = 0.3:</ins> When using a lower significance level of 0.01, the percentage of failed hypothesis tests decreased to 0.17%.

 ## **Conclusion**

-Upon comparing the obtained p-values with the significance level, we find that the null hypothesis can be rejected for a substantial proportion of the tested chip positions.
-This indicates that there are significant changes in the tfid distributions between consecutive years, suggesting temporal variations in land cover categories within these positions.
+The hypothesis testing results indicate that while there are significant differences in tfid distributions for a subset of the chips, the majority of the tested chip positions showed consistent tfid distributions over consecutive years.
+Approximately 73.59% of the chips did not reject the null hypothesis, implying a similarity in tfid distributions from year to year.

+These findings suggest that, for a significant portion of the chips, the land cover categories within the Savannah region exhibit stability and continuity over time.
+However, it is important to note that the rejected null hypothesis for the remaining 26.41% of the chips highlights the presence of temporal variations and dynamics in land cover categories.

-The rejection of the null hypothesis supports the presence of meaningful differences in the distribution of tfids over time, implying that factors such as environmental changes or land use dynamics may contribute to these observed variations.These findings highlight the dynamic nature of the tfid distributions and emphasize the need to consider temporal variations when analyzing and interpreting satellite image data.
+These results provide valuable insights into the degree of similarity and variation in tfid distributions and emphasize the need to consider both significant and non-significant differences when analyzing and interpreting the satellite image data.
+Further investigations and analysis can be performed to understand the factors contributing to both the stability and changes observed in the tfid distributions.

-The observed variations provide valuable insights for further analysis and modeling in the context of land cover classification and monitoring in the Savannah region.
+Please note that these conclusions are based on the specific dataset and methodology employed in this study.
+Further research and consideration may be necessary to generalize these findings to other regions or datasets.